le717/Blocks/Documentation/Tutorial.md

 ` F  F  F  F  F  F  F BW  F  F  F  F  F`

 * Open _Island Xtreme Stunts_, load your save game, make your way to Jack O' Trade's store (if you are not already there), and load the _Trouble in Store_ minigame.
 If you performed the editing correctly, the game will successfully load your modded level, and you will see a new Blocked Wall where you placed it!
 If you didn't, then the game will crash.
-Even with this little bit of knowledge, you can mod all of the minigame levels, as cubes and non-free tiles all work this way.
+Even with this little bit of knowledge, you can mod all of the minigame levels, since all Cubes and non-Free tiles alike work this way.

-> **Recap:** You just learned why to never use Notepad when modding, indentation matters, how to open a level in **Blocks** or **Notepad++**, add a Blocked Wall using the `BW` code,
+> **Recap:** You just learned why to never use Notepad when modding, indentation matters, how to open a level in **Blocks** or **Notepad++**, add a Blocked
-> ensure it is properly indented to the left of the other codes, save and test it out!
-Give yourself a pat on the back! :clap:
+> Wall using the `BW` code, ensure it is properly indented to the left of the other codes, save and test it out!
+Applaud yourself! :clap:

-Now we will dive into some lessons to learn a few things that will help us in our quest for successful modding.
+Now we will dive into some lessons to learn a few things that will help us in your quest for successful modding.

 [:arrow_up: Back to Top](#building-with-blocks)